 We have implemented the simulation up to the point where the circumference of the circle is marked and the string should be unrolled, as this is the part which cannot be solved by a straightedge-and-compass approach.
 A central script, called SquaringCircles (see Appendix, Image A8 to A15 for the complete final script), directs each step of the squaring circle process.
-There are different materials for the cylinder, the spheres, pinned spheres and the spheres that are part of the circumference.
-This is done in order to discern the pins and the different parts of the string - the radius, the circumference et cetera.
+There are different materials for the cylinder, the spheres, pinned spheres and the spheres that are part of the string - the radius, the circumference et cetera.
 One array lists all spheres, another one all pinned spheres; this is important for counting the pinned spheres as a certain number of pinned spheres starts a certain part of the process.
 Two additional arrays hold all spheres beyond those inside the cylinder and all spheres of the circumference respectively.